Payum/Payum/UPGRADE.md

 # Upgrades

+## 0.7 to 0.8

+* [Registry] `Registry::registerStorageExtensions` method was removed. the logic of the method is done internally.

 ## 0.6 to 0.7

 * [Composer] All repositories were merged to `payum\payum` one.
 If you need only core change it to `payum\core`